Marck-27/acoustic-wave-propagation-model-/README.md

 This serves to model the acoustic wave propagation phenomenon highly used in subsurface exploration processes.

-Fourth order finite differences were used in space and second order finite differences were used in time.
+Fourth order finite differences method were used in space and second order finite differences were used in time.

-This code also includes the implementation of the pseudospectral method, which improves the results with finite differences.
+This code also includes the implementation of pseudospectral method, which improves the results with finite differences.